LHarveyDev/homes-for-hounds/README.md

   2. As a Frequent User, I want to check to see if there are any new dogs available.

-     1. The user would already be comfortable with the website layout and can easily click the nav bar tab "Meet the Dogs" to take them to the page.
-New arrivals are also flagged in the latest news section on the Home page.
+     1. The user would already be comfortable with the website layout and can easily click the nav bar tab 'Meet our Dogs' to take them to the page.
+New arrivals are also flagged in the latest news section on the Home page with a link to the 'Meet our Dogs' page.

 ### Further Testing

-- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- The website was tested on Google Chrome, Firefox, Microsoft Edge and Safari browsers.
-- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+- The website was viewed on a variety of devices such as Desktop, Laptop, ipad air, iPhone7, Samsung Galaxy A20e and in Google developer tools.
 - A large amount of testing was done to ensure that all pages were linking correctly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

-- .
+- Google map does not open large on ipad air.
+- Favicon not working on deployed page.
+- Required form fields not working on Samsung Galaxy.

 ## Deployment